cbedroid/pydatpiff/README.md

 There are two parameters that can be pass to Mixtapes Instance.

-*Only one parameter should be called at a time.
-If no parameter is pass, category      will    be set the __"hot"__.*
+Only one parameter should be called at a time.
+If no parameter is pass, category will be set to   __"hot"__ by default.
 - **params:** `category` and `search`:
 	 - __*category*__ :